 Farming at Grove Farm, Box, Wiltshire

 My Grandparents moved into Grove Farm, at Box in Wiltshire some time after the First World War.
 As they married on 19th August 1922, and Grandpa was discharged from the army on 8th April 1919, it is quite likely that he moved to the farm before 1922.
-Grove Farm Grove Farm is a Grade II… Continue reading Farming at Grove Farm, Box, Wiltshire
+It turns out that my Grandfather moved in… Continue reading Farming at Grove Farm, Box, Wiltshire